novucs/factions-top/core/src/main/resources/readme.txt

 - {worth:<worth type>} - Value of a specific worth type.
 - {count:spawner:<spawner>} - Count of a specific spawner type.
 - {count:material:<material>} - Count of a specific material.

+MVdW Placeholders:
+{factions-top-rank-#} - The faction name of this specific rank.
+{factions-top-rank-last} - The faction name ranked last place.